michael-brade/LaTeX.js/docs/extending.md

-# Extending LaTeX.js
+# Extending <LaTeX/>.js

-To work on LaTeX.js itself and to extend it, first clone this repository.
+To work on <LaTeX/>.js itself and to extend it, first clone this repository.

 ## Architecture

-The generated PEG parser parses the LaTeX code.
+The generated PEG parser parses the <LaTeX/> code.
 While doing so, it calls appropriate generator functions.
 The generator then uses the Macros class to execute the macros that the parser encounters.

 Both, the parser and the macros create the resulting HTML DOM tree by calling the HtmlGenerator functions.